kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/index.md

 The primary goal of this project is to:
 - Evaluate how marsh restoration influences the acoustic environment.
 - Provide a reproducible framework for analyzing **passive acoustic monitoring (PAM)** data in tidal wetland habitats.
-- Make this analysis pipeline **open source** and adaptable for other bioacousticians and conservation scientists.
+- Make this analysis pipeline **open source** and adaptable for other acoustic ecologists, restoration practitioners, land managers, and conservation scientists.

 ---

 ## Project Collaboration
-This project was a **collaboration between the USFWS Coastal Program and Rutgers University**, with invaluable support from Danielle McCulloch (USFWS).
+This project is a **collaboration between the USFWS Coastal Program and Rutgers University**, with invaluable support from Danielle McCulloch, USFWS Coastal Program Biologist.

-- **Rutgers University involvement**: Led by **Kelly Faller** as part of her **Master’s thesis**.
+- **Rutgers University involvement** was led by **Kelly Faller** as part of her **Master’s thesis**.
 Kelly conducted the data management, analysis, and report generation.
 - The **USFWS Coastal Program** provided equipment, field time, project management, and other crucial support.

 ![Logo-Rutgers-University](https://github.com/user-attachments/assets/1aebd824-cd45-4858-8b44-491ba4f2e531)